 Mr. Ellis received his bachelor's degree at Southwestern State University in Weatherford, Oklahoma.
 He completed specialized training in finance and banking operations at the Graduate School of Banking at Colorado in Boulder.

-Ms. Hernandez works as the assistant superintendent of curriculum, instruction and assessment for Portales Municipal Schools.
+Ms. Garcia works as the assistant superintendent of curriculum, instruction and assessment for Portales Municipal Schools.
 She is a 34 year veteran of public education and has worked in area school districts including Clovis, Portales and Muleshoe, Texas.

-Ms. Hernandez received two post-secondary degrees and one certificate, all from Eastern New Mexico University.
+Ms. Garcia received two post-secondary degrees and one certificate, all from Eastern New Mexico University.
 She received her bachelor’s degree in education in 1975, her master’s degree in education in 1979 and a public administration certificate in 1986.

 Rev. Anthony Mahan